Marwari Yuva Manch: Disability in India

 Most of the disabled people living in India are isolated and poor.
 Their disability, combined with poverty and lack of education, deny them access to rehabilitation services.
 The AIMYM developed an appropriate, simple, informal and humane camp approach under which artificial limbs, calipers, and other aids are provided easily and free of cost at the camp site.
 The AIMYM organizes a large number of camps every year in various parts of the country where artificial limbs, (Jaipur prostheses), polio calipers, etc. are produced and provided on the spot.

 Cancer Detection

-The very dangerous disease that is eating up the whole world is Cancer.
-So, in such a situation Marwari Yuva Manch has come up with the Mobile Cancer Van which is rendering free services all over the country going from one place to another.
-The highly technically advanced machines and equipments checks the malign advent of cancer and provide the public with a scope to cure it by taking immediate action.
+Marwari Yuva Manch operates a Mobile Cancer Van that provides diagnostic services.
+The vehicle travels to various locations to provide screenings using medical equipment.
+These screenings are intended to detect cancer and allow for medical intervention.

 Clean India campaign

 Marwari Yuva Manch joined the nation in Swachh Bharat Abhiyan.
 On 11 January 2015 around 1,11,111 volunteers joined the campaign across the nation.